 two museums before he was thirty.

-He is globally recognised for his unusual, cutting edge developments
+Bauer is globally recognised for his unusual, cutting edge developments

-in Porcelain production.
+in porcelain production.
 Using Sung Dynasty techniques, the images on

 his work rise above the surface of the clay.
 They are not negative